 These will be awarded to Key Stage 3 classes only.
 Any subject teacher may award a class merit by informing the Form Tutor about merit-worthy behaviour of his or her form class.
-Class merits will be displayed in the form room and will be reviewed by the Year Head termly.
-Class merit prizes will be awarded termly to the Key Stage Three classes who have accrued the highest number of class merit points.
-Class merit prizes may be awarded annually if deemed appropriate by the Merit Committee.
+Class merits will be displayed in the form room and will be reviewed by the Head of Year.
+Class merit prizes will be awarded to the Form Class who have accrued the highest number of class merit points across the year group.
 Class Merits are not carried forward from year to year.